AhutGupta/NeuralNetwork/README.md

 2. Accuracies on Training, Validation and Testing sets.

 ### Usage:
-1. Number of Hidden Layers
+1. Number of Hidden Layers:
    Set the number of hidden nodes in the variable `n_hidden`
-2. Regularization
+2. Regularization:
    Set the regularization parameter (0-1) in the variable `lambdaval`